MARKET INSIGHTS

 Just a reminder of the parameters we use when assembling these stats:

-Below you will find the Market Insight Report for residential properties for April 2023 for Burlington, Oakville, Hamilton, and Greater Hamilton.
+Below you will find the Market Insight Report for residential properties for Burlington, Oakville, Hamilton, and Greater Hamilton.
 The market has continued to change this month as you will see in this report.

 The market is changing, let’s talk!
 Contact us at any time.